ekkis/EntourageNotes/README.md

 <h1>Possible enhancements</h1>

 1. it would be nice if the script could look into the archive directly.  this would save the user the task of extraction

+<h1>Support</h1>

+I don't have much time to support stuff but you're always welcome to e-mail me and I'll see what I can do.
+My address is e at arix dot com.

+<h1